felipedepauli/docs-computer-vision/README.md

-# Exntesive Documentation about Computer Vision
+# Extensive Documentation about Computer Vision